Vaccines are an effective way to prevent certain infectious diseases and boost the body’s natural immune response.

 Myth: Vaccines have damaging, long-term side-effects that are yet unknown and can even be fatal.

-Vaccines are more strictly monitored than anything else in medicine.
 The federal Vaccine Adverse Event Reporting System collects information about adverse events and possible side effects after licensed vaccines are given.
 VAERS administrators email U.S. pediatricians when multiple adverse reactions are discovered for a particular vaccination.
 Reports are open to the public.

 Myth: Vaccine-preventable diseases are almost eradicated, so there is no reason to be vaccinated.

 Every disease we vaccinate for still exists somewhere in the world.

 “Some vaccine-preventable diseases, like whooping cough and chickenpox, remain common in the United States.
 Other diseases prevented by vaccines are no longer common here because of vaccines,” Dr. Boyce said.

 If we stopped vaccinating, even the few cases we have in the U.S. could quickly multiply.